jundesu/video_website/README.md

 ## Features
 There are two key features:
-1. **Resoposive**.
+1. **Responsive**.
 I design my project with the mobile-first mindset to make it responsive on mobile, tablet and desktop.
 2. **Dark mode**.

 ## Components